Nyheimh/Topaz-Project/README.md

 ## Project Description

-Weather or Not is a mobile that allows the user to receive the weather of the selected location.
+Weather or Not is a mobile app that allows the user to receive the weather of the selected location whether current conditions or up to three days in advance.

 ## API and Data Sample
 ```